aspiers/openstack-day-israel-2017-compute-ha/markdown/design-goals.md

 Note:

 Clouds will often scale to *many* compute nodes
-- 100s, or even 1000s
+- 100s, or even 1000s.
+This means that whatever components we use for compute plane HA must not introduce new bottlenecks.
+Luckily there is a technology called `pacemaker_remoted` which helps us with that, and the upstream community has already reached a consensus to use it.

 <!-- .slide: data-state="normal" id="common-architecture" data-menu-title="Architecture" class="architecture" data-timing="40" -->
-## Common architecture
+## Interlude: Common, scalable architecture

 <div class="architecture">
     <img alt="Architecture with pacemaker_remote"